Mini Cooper Insurance Rates

 Once you’ve read through the material outlined in this article, you will be ready to spot a MINI insurance quote that works for your budget.
 In fact, you can get begin comparing MINI car insurance group rates by entering your five-digit ZIP code into our free online quote tool.

-The average auto insurance rates for a Mini Cooper are $1,220 annually for full coverage.
-Comprehensive costs approximately $250 a year, collision costs $450, and liability costs $384.
-Liability-only coverage costs as little as $432 a year, with high-risk coverage costing around $2,640.
-16-year-old drivers cost the most to insure at $4,582 a year or more.
+The average insurance rates for a Mini Cooper are $1,220 a year with full coverage.
+Comprehensive insurance costs approximately $250, collision costs $450, and liability is estimated at $384.
+Liability-only insurance costs approximately $432 a year, with high-risk driver insurance costing $2,640 or more.
+Teens cost the most to insure at $4,582 a year or more.

 Average premium for full coverage: $1,220